-PART I. OWNERS IN THE HCV PROGRAM 13-I.A.
-OWNER RECRUITMENT AND RETENTION
+PART I. OWNERS IN THE HCV PROGRAM

-[HCV Landlord Strategy Guidebook for PHAs]
+13-I.A.
+OWNER RECRUITMENT AND RETENTION [HCV GB, pp. 2-4 to 2.6; HCV Landlord Strategy Guidebook for PHAs]

 Recruitment

 PHA's are responsible for ensuring that very low-income families have access to all types and ranges of affordable housing in PHA's jurisdiction, particularly housing outside areas of poverty or minority concentration.
 A critical element in fulfilling this responsibility is for the PHA to ensure that a sufficient number of owners, representing all types and ranges of affordable housing in the PHA's jurisdiction, are willing to participate in the HCV program.